n0-computer/iroh.computer/content/docs/metrics.md

 _For info on how iroh currently performs, see our [homepage benchmarks](https://iroh.computer)._

-Iroh is configured to emit metrics to a logging service like prometheus, which can be queried & visualized with grafana.
+Iroh is configured to emit metrics to a logging service like Prometheus, which can be queried & visualized with Grafana.